gregzanch/mango/README.md

 Our url configuration allows us to run a function (block of code) when a user navigates to that specific url.
 Each url item in `urls.py` maps to a single function declared in `views.py`

+## Step 6 - Forms

+Instead of using our admin portal to create new mangos and countries, let's make one ourselves!